MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-_fsrtl_advanced_fcb_header-fsrtlarenamesequal.md

 If a pool allocation failure occurs, <b>FsRtlAreNamesEqual</b> raises a STATUS_NO_MEMORY exception.

-For information about other string-handling routines, see <a href="/windows-hardware/drivers/ddi/index">Strings</a>.
+For information about other string-handling routines, see <a href="/windows-hardware/drivers/ddi/_kernel/#run-time-library-rtl-routines">Run-Time Library (RTL) Routines</a>.

 ## -see-also